wso2-attic/ballerina-integrator/README.md

 ## What you’ll build
 To understanding how you can build a RESTful web service using Ballerina, let’s consider a real world use case of an order management scenario of an online retail application.
-We can model the order management scenario as a RESTful web service; 'OrderMgtService',  which accepts different HTTP request for order management tasks such as order creation, retrieval, updating and deletion.
+We can model the order management scenario as a RESTful web service; 'order_mgt_service',  which accepts different HTTP request for order management tasks such as order creation, retrieval, updating and deletion.
 The following figure illustrates all the required functionalities of the OrderMgt RESTful web service that we need to build.

 ![RESTful Service](images/restful-service.svg "RESTful Service")